MrHedmad/data-stewardship-knowledgebase/src/topics/open_science/README.md

     - These articles discuss the American Chemical Society's new policy on Green Open Access, which requires authors to pay a fee to deposit their work in a repository.
 - :speech_balloon: Jeff Pooley - [Large Language Publishing](https://doi.org/10.54900/zg929-e9595), how LLMs are created on journal data.

 ### The case of Elsevier
-These resources discuss in particular Elsevier.
+These resources discuss in particular the editor Elsevier, as a case-study.

 - :speech_balloon: [Publisher control of all scholarly infrastructure](http://knowledgegap.org/index.php/sub-projects/rent-seeking-and-financialization-of-the-academic-publishing-industry/preliminary-findings/)
     - How publishing groups have started to control all aspects of research output: from planning research questions, to literature review, to data collection, to peer review, to publication, to dissemination.